thedoggybrad/easylist-mirror/README.md

 # EasyList Mirror (Unofficial)
-This is an unofficial mirror for EasyList family of AdBlock filterlists by TheDoggyBrad Software Lab.<br>
+This is an unofficial mirror for EasyList family of AdBlock filterlists by TheDoggyBrad Software Lab. <br> This is the TheDoggyBrad Software Lab's answer to lack of 3rd party mirrors for the EasyList-family of AdBlock filterlists.<br>
 This mirror includes all the affiliated both official and unofficial with EasyList.

 ## Learn More